Versatile audio-visual learning for emotion recognition: Experimental Settings

 \subsection{Baselines}

 To evaluate the performance of our proposed model, we conducted experiments with three strong audio-visual frameworks and one unimodal framework.
-Baseline models 1, 2, and 3 were implemented using the code provided in their respective repositories.
+Baseline models 1, 2, 3, and 4 were implemented utilizing the code available in their respective repositories.
+For Baseline 5, the implementation was carried out in accordance with the specifications outlined in its associated paper.
+Baseline 6 represents a unimodal variant of our model, specifically crafted for comparisons in a unimodal setting.